htl-anichstrasse/aircraft-tracker/README.md

 # aircraft-tracker

-This application visualizes the position of aircraft from a database by putting them on a world map.
+This application visualises the coverage area of a single antenna receiving data from air traffic.

 ## Scripts

-### `npm run start`
+### Nodemon

-Starts nodemon for the backend server
+To start nodemon for the application's backend server simply execute `npm run start`.

-### `npm run compilesass`
+### Compilation of SASS

-Compiles SASS into CSS for front end
+In order to compile SASS into regular CSS either use `npm run compilesass` to process all changes at once or use `sass --watch main.scss main.css` to continuously watch for changes and process them directly.

 ## Installation